 Note: 8x8 recommends that jitter be less than 20 ms, with a latency of no more than 100 ms.

 Packet loss can be the result of the jitter buffer being overwhelmed, LAN or Internet issues, or poor wireless signal quality.
 The latter can be a big problem with Voice over Wi-Fi service.
 Regardless of the source, 8x8 phones and gateways attempt to conceal this type of signal degradation by patented and unpatented methods.
 As with jitter, these techniques can maintain voice quality only to a point.

 Packet loss on data networks is usually characterized as a burst phenomenon.
 Networks tend to either sporadically drop single packets (these periods are called gaps in packet loss), or large numbers of packets in a continuous burst.
 Packet loss concealment techniques typically have no problem handling packet loss during gap periods; it is the sustained bursts you must watch out for.
-8x8 Analytics helps to identify these differences.
+Analytics for 8x8 Work helps to identify these differences.

 Note: 8x8 recommends that packet loss be no more than 0.3%.

 Bufferbloat is increased latency under load, more often on wireless access channels.
 This is a measure of the additional time it takes to send data over the Internet when your link to the Internet is loaded with traffic.
 An established rule of thumb for network equipment manufacturers is to provide buffers large enough to accommodate at least 250 ms of buffering for a stream of traffic passing through a device.
 Oversizing of these buffers can cause the congestion control algorithms to fail, causing problems as the buffer becomes full of the packets, such as high and variable latency, and choking network bottlenecks for all other flows.